tony92151/pedestrian_generator/README.md

 # pedestrian_generator

-This repo are clone from [GLCIC-PyTorch](https://github.com/otenim/GLCIC-PyTorch)
+This repo was clone from [GLCIC-PyTorch](https://github.com/otenim/GLCIC-PyTorch)